kembox/fun-crawler/dotnet-webapp/top10/README.md

 ## How to setup

 ### Quick start
-- Copy this folder to somewhere in your server and run:
+- Copy this folder to somewhere in your server, cd there and run:
 ```shell
 dotnet run
 ```